pc4653/828P2/README.md

 ![Alt text](10000_sig_extract_comp.jpg?raw=true "Optional Title")

+observation:

-observation: mostly still have good result, consider the sample size is a lot smaller, specifically one of the signature was not found.
+Mostly still have good result, consider the sample size is a lot smaller, specifically one of the signature was not found.
 Can look into the possibility of why.

+Even when a signature is not matched, the overall cluster compactness is still not changed - probably means that the decoder uses some other process to generate data, which is found in NMF

 10/25/17